-As dental practices are beginning to open post COVID-19, there are growing confusions around the use of PPE to create safe operational environments.
+As dental practices are beginning to open post COVID-19, there are growing confusions around the use of personal protective equipment (PPE) to create safe operational environments.
 In such uncertain time, and in the absence of clear guidelines and standards, dental practices must take common sense measures to increase the protection levels.